 The pagan symbol, for years closely identified with AA, speaks volumes.
 If only some pro-AA authors could be more upfront about the AA co-founders themselves.

-But there is nothing sanctified about the 12 Steps.
-Given to Bill Wilson by a familiar spirit (http://mywordlikefire.com/2008/09/24/seances-spirits-and-12-steps/), the 12 Steps have been a major factor in the dilution of Christianity.
+There is nothing holy about the 12 Steps.
+Given to Bill Wilson by a familiar spirit (READ), the 12 Steps have been a major factor in the dilution of Christianity.
 Nor was Wilson alone in his rebellion against Jesus Christ.
 Dr. Bob Smith, the other Alcoholics Anonymous co-founder, was not a Christian either.
-(HERE)
+(READ for more information)

 What does all this mean?
 It means we are in trouble.
 Deep trouble.